dxin16/temp-turner-rn/README.md

 ## Setup

 To begin working in this repo, the first thing to do is to set up the React Native Development Environment ([Link to Docs here](https://reactnative.dev/docs/environment-setup)).
+I used Homebrew, as suggested by the docs, for many of the installs.

 Install Summary:
  - Node
  - Watchman
  - IOS Specific:
-    - Ruby
+    - Ruby (rbenv)
-    - Xcode
+    - Xcode (needs a Mac)
     - CocoaPods
  - Android Specific:
     - JDK (Zulu11)